 It was granted official charity status by the Charity Commission in 2016.

-The charity centres around the cosmetic surgeries Dr. Khan provides to injured servicemen and women.
+The charity centres around the mental and physical support Dr. Khan provides to injured servicemen and women.

-Burns, scarring, and psychological trauma are the main injuries seen to by the team behind the charity, and the cosmetic surgery and laser treatment they provide is free of charge for those with shrapnel wounds, blast injuries, and burns.
+Burns, scarring, and psychological trauma are the main injuries seen to by the team behind the charity, and the cosmetic and laser treatments they provide is free of charge for those with shrapnel wounds, blast injuries, and burns.

 On top of their charitable efforts, the charity hosts two annual events to raise funds for their services.